 What We Offer

-To date, the program includes 100 videos with discussion questions, teaching notes, video transcripts, and bibliographies, as well as 55 case studies with discussion questions and bibliographies.
+Ethics Unwrapped includes 100 videos with discussion questions, teaching notes, video transcripts, and bibliographies.
+We also offer 55 case studies with discussion questions and bibliographies.

 Video/Case Study Pairings

 Most videos are paired with at least one case study to illustrate the ethics concept in a real world situation.
 Each case study includes discussion questions and a bibliography for cited information and further exploration.